dnsimple/dnsimple-support/content/articles/letsencrypt.markdown

 The DNSimple Let's Encrypt integration allows you to request an SSL certificate for free, using the Let's Encrypt certification authority.

 <note>
 In order to request an SSL certificate with Let's Encrypt, the domains **must be delegated and resolving with DNSimple**.
-The domain is not required to be registered with DNSimple.
+The domain does not need to be registered with DNSimple.
 </note>

-The certificate validation is completed automated using the DNS challenge.
+The certificate validation is completely automated using the DNS challenge.
 Once issued, you will receive an email and [webhook notification](https://developer.dnsimple.com/v2/webhooks/), and the certificate will be available for download from your DNSimple account.

 The certificate expiration is 90 days.
 If auto-renewal is enabled, the certificate will be automatically renewed before the expiration.
 If a new validation is necessary, we will automatically re-validate the domain via DNS.
 Once renewed, you will receive an email and webhook notification.